gilles-didier/DateBDS/README.md

-Divergence time distribution and sampling
+Probabilities of tree topologies with temporal constraints and diversification shifts

-Two software are provided
+Three software are provided

  - 'dist'
 	compute the divergence time distributions of a phylogenetic tree under the birth-death-sampling model.

  - 'samp'
 	sample the divergence times of a phylogenetic tree under the birth-death-sampling model.

+ - 'shif'
+	computes ROC plots for 4 tests of diversification shifts from Yule tree simulations